 Would you like to learn Japanese free of charge?
 We are giving away 30 hours of high-quality comprehensive Japanese audio lessons, together with a complete transcript.

-Aside from the inconvenient fact that written Japanese employs three different alphabets, the main reason that we have so much trouble learning this language is that Japanese grammar is fundamentally different from the grammar used in European languages.
+If you are having a difficult time trying to learn Japanese, it’s understandable.
+For people who think in English, Japanese is a very difficult language to learn.
+Aside from the fact that written Japanese employs three different alphabets, the main reason that we have so much trouble when we try to learn Japanese is that Japanese grammar is fundamentally different from the grammar used in European languages.

 It will take quite awhile for your English-thinking brain to start thinking in Japanese.
 You will need to spend hundreds of hours reviewing phrases and sentences in order to acquire a reasonably firm grasp of basic Japanese vocabulary and grammar.
 Where will you find the time for this study?

 An excellent solution to the problem of insufficient time is to use Japanese audio lessons.
 Since audio lessons don’t require you to stare at a book or a screen, you can use them while you do other activities that you need to do anyway, like exercising and commuting.
 As a bonus, if you exercise more often while using them, audio lessons will help to keep you healthy.